GiraffeReversed/edulint/docs/source/configuration.rst

 Packaged configurations
 =======================

-EduLint offers two configurations that are directly packaged with the tool: :code:`empty` and :code:`default`.
+EduLint offers several configuration files that are directly packaged with the tool: :code:`empty`, :code:`default`, :code:`full`, :code:`cs0` and :code:`cs1`.
 The :code:`empty` configuration runs no checks.
 The :code:`default` configuration provides a reasonable default set of checks.
+The :code:`full` configuration enables all available checks from both linters.
+The :code:`cs0` and :code:`cs1` provide selection of defects relevant for students at the respective levels of programming.

 On top of these, additional three convenience extension groups of checks can be enabled: :code:`python-specific`, :code:`enhancement` and :code:`complexity`.
 The check in these extensions groups are not necessarily essential for a novice programmer, but addressing them can improve the code further.

 The TOML files for these configuration can be found `here <https://github.com/GiraffeReversed/edulint/tree/main/edulint/config/files>`_.

 EduLint filters out or tweaks emitted messages to make them more comprehensible to a beginning programmer (currently there is no way to turn these tweakers off).

-EduLint provides explanations for why and how can a reported problem be fixed (at present, available in web version only).
+EduLint provides explanations for why and how can a reported problem be fixed :ref:`explanations`.

 .. note::